 We are a volunteer-driven organization that relies on the energy, talent, and enthusiasm of thousands of people.
 Because of your help, we can grow and donate nutritious local produce to people in need of fresh, healthy food.
-As a small farm, we simply could not accomplish our mission without your hard work as a field volunteer, or occasionally as an office and special projects or sugaring volunteer.
+We simply could not accomplish our mission without your hard work as a farm volunteer, or occasionally as an office and special projects or sugaring volunteer.

 “Volunteering at Gaining Ground is a time for me to escape the urban rat race and reconnect with the earth.
 There is an amazing sense of satisfaction one gets from transforming a field full of weeds to one of neat rows of lettuce or beets.
 The setting is beautiful and the camaraderie shared with the farmers and the other volunteers is something I always look forward to.”

 From early April through mid November, we depend upon thousands of helping hands working outside with us morning and afternoon.
 Our community of volunteers is broad-based, often including: